-Are you taking personal responsibility about your situation in Zimbabwe?
+Are you taking personal responsibility for your situation in Zimbabwe?
 Offering solutions that are small but practical.
-Or are you joining those who choose to complain, blame and make excuses.
+Or are you joining those who choose to complain, blame and make excuses?
 I hope this article will inspire you to be positive.
 What is happening affects me on a daily basis but I have adjusted my response mechanism.

 Failure of Government